edkyxiao/SAS-Website/content/english/stage/_index.md

 ---
-title: "Stage Hire"
+title: "Livehouse Hire"
-meta_title: "Stage Hire"
+meta_title: "Livehouse Hire"
 draft: false

 description: "Our studio is equipped with top-tier stage and lighting equipment, ideal for small-scale performances such as student showcases, 3–4 person dance shows, live music video shoots, online streaming, and band rehearsals.
 It can accommodate an audience of 25 to 35 people."